TomodomoCo/starter-wp/README.md

 It uses **Puppet**, **Capistrano**, **Vagrant**, and a number of other technologies for front-end scaffolding.

 We hope this provides a good starting point for others looking to set up a similar development process (Vagrant -> Staging -> Production with Nginx, PHP-FPM, and Varnish).
-We probably won't be developing this heavily, although we will certainly give consideration to any pull requests and answer any questions we receive.
+The goal is for a stable, infrequently changing base for WordPress development.
+Forgive our lack of regular updates... or instead, consider that a feature.

-Thanks!
+Thanks for your support!

 [Chris Van Patten](https://github.com/chrisvanpatten) and [Peter Upfold](https://github.com/PeterUpfold)<br>
 (The [Van Patten Media](http://www.vanpattenmedia.com/) Team)